Last Updated on: 13th January 2024, 05:57 am

 Pasta is meant to be cooked “al dente” and the sauce is to be used as more as a condiment, not the main feature.
 The pasta is the main feature.
 Italian-Americans, like myself, LOVE Italian “red” tomato sauce and started asking fore more of it over the years and that’s how it arrived at drowning the pasta.

 Another difference I’ve noticed is Italian-American tomato sauce is sweeter than the original Italian version from Italy.
 Italian-Americans add sugar to it and that’s a no-no in Italy.
-Sure sugar cuts the acidity of the tomatoes but, so does adding minced carrots.
+Sugar does cut the acidity of the tomatoes but, so does adding minced carrots.

 Disclosure: This post contains Amazon affiliate links which means, if you make a purchase, I’ll receive a very small commission but, the price you pay is the same.